Agile Transformation and the importance of driving changes to your financial model.

 - Leaders need to start thinking of each product or service as their business, continuously improving ROI.
 To do that, leveraging a quarterly rolling budget is preferred.

 For those of you who are bold and adventurous with helping your organization succeed, including business as usual work, in your product would bring more accuracy and empiricism to the TCO, enabling you to act based on evidence.

 As products and services continuously evolve and change, so does the transformation.
 Leadership needs to pivot their financial thinking from projects to products and services.
 The concept of a rolling quarterly funding model will expose whether incremental delivery gains expected usage and thus revenue.
 This approach incentivizes future investments based on actual data supporting never-ending progress.

 Are you interested in a more in-depth consultation?
-Contact Apex Systems and ask for Natalie Vinitsky, Agile Coach.
+Contact us and ask for an Agile solution lead.